rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

 </details>

-Using `RMRKNesting` requires custom implementation of minting logic.
+Using `RMRKNestable` requires custom implementation of minting logic.
 Available internal functions to use when writing it
 are:

 - `_mint(address to, uint256 tokenId)`